dougbeasley/ssi-traversal/README.md

 ## Overview

-A simple spring shell application to demonstrate various directory traversal strategies.
+A simple [Spring Shell](https://projects.spring.io/spring-shell/) application to demonstrate various directory traversal strategies.
+The quick start guide executes a script to demostrate the various commands, but the shell is interactive and commands can be executed individually.

 ## Requirements